yisunlp/DAIL/readme.md

-## Beware of Model Collapse!
-Fast and Stable Test-time Adaptation for Robust Question Answering
+## Demonstration Augmentation for Zero-shot In-context Learning

 This is the official project repository for our paper *Demonstration Augmentation for Zero-shot In-context Learning* (ACL 2024, Findings).